GeloSantiago/WD-seatwork-4/README.md

 </div>
 <!-- TODO: Make a short description -->
 <div align="center">
   This Features Display Website uses HTML, CSS, and JavaScript.
-It includes dynamic backgrounds with CSS animations and an interactive decision point for choosing between UI/UX design and web development.
+It includes dynamic backgrounds with CSS animations and an interactive decision point for choosing between UI/UX design and web development adittional of feature infos of the animals on the second page.

 </div>